 Chris Krabiel, Director of Finance and Operations

-The College of Education (COE) is home to four academic departments and 19 degree programs.
-It is ranked No. 12 among 454 doctoral granting institutions, according to U.S. News and World Report’s 2016 ranking, owing to a legacy of national research leadership.
-Funded research per faculty member is consistently among the highest in the nation, with amounts totaling $42.8 million for FY16.
+The College of Education (COE) is home to four academic departments and 28 degree programs.
+It is ranked No. 14 among graduate programs in education, according to U.S. News and World Report’s 2017 ranking, owing to a legacy of national research leadership.
+Funded research per faculty member is consistently among the highest in the nation, with amounts totaling $43.8 million for FY17.
 Faculty-developed research models, methods, curriculum, and assessment tools touch 97 percent of Oregon children, and are used in more than 23,000 schools in the United States and internationally; these innovations account for some 90 percent of research licensing revenue at the UO.
-The special education program has been recognized as one of the top 3 in the country for 16 years running.
+The special education program has been recognized as one of the top 3 in the country for 18 years running.
 In addition, twelve research and outreach units operate under the auspices of the college.

 The University of Oregon Division of Equity and Inclusion (DEI) promotes inclusive excellence by working to ensure equitable access to opportunities, benefits, and resources for all faculty, administrators, students, and community members.
 They are a hub of information and a center for resources and expertise to support equity and diversity at the university.
 DEI’s goal is to promote inclusive excellence through a commitment to institutional fairness and equality, eradication of discrimination and by celebrating the strengths of a multicultural community.
 They serve the diversity goals and education mission of the university.

-- Office of the Vice President of Equity and Inclusion, Staff directory for Office of the Vice President for Equity and Inclusion.
+- Office of the Vice President of Equity and Inclusion

 Laura Jacek, Assistant Dean

-Nancy Resnick, Chief Human Resources Officer (CHRO) & Associate Vice President
+Nancy Resnick, Chief Human Resources Officer (CHRO) and Associate Vice President

 Bill Brady, Assistant Vice President, Employee and Labor Relations